DS3-2024/Rproject_template/README.md

 - Use a standardized workflow where possible in a main `<analysis_vN.N>.R` script.
 - Keep your main workflow clean by moving functions, common settings etc to `helper_functions.R` script.

+## Cloning this Project template

+Create a new Project by cloning this repository from Github:

+      - Open RStudio and go to File > New Project... > Version Control > Git.
+      - Enter the repository URL.
+      - You may want to modify Project directory name and/or location.
+      - Click on Create Project.
+      - You may need to enter Github Username and PAT (or run `usethis::create_github_token()`).
+      - Once project opens in RStudio, in R console run `renv::init()` to initialize project and install required packages
+      (renv should already be installed: `install.packages("renv")`).